musaprog/gonio-analysis/README.md

 Afterwards, to upgrade an existing installation to the latest version

 ```
-pip install --upgrade pupil-analysis
+pip install --upgrade gonio-analysis
 ```

 In case of regressions, a specific version of the suite (for example 0.1.2) can be installed

 ```
-pip install pupil-analysis==0.1.2
+pip install gonio-analysis==0.1.2
 ```

 Finally, to open the program

 ```
-python -m pupilanalysis.tkgui
+python -m gonioanalysis.tkgui
 ```

 <h2>How to use</h2>

 First, open a data directory (containing the folders containing the images).
 Next, select the regions of interest (ROIs) and then run the motion analysis.
-The ROIs and movements are saved on disk (<em>C:\Users\USER\PupilAnalysis</em> or <em>/home/USER/.pupilanalysis</em>), so these steps are needed only once per specimen.
+The ROIs and movements are saved on disk (<em>C:\Users\USER\GonioAnalysis</em> or <em>/home/USER/.gonioanalysis</em>), so these steps are needed only once per specimen.

 After the initial steps you, can perform further analyses in the program or export the data by